aqlaboratory/openfold-3/docs/source/input_format.md

 In the current inference release, the only required field is:
   - `chains` *(list of dict, required)*
     - A list of chain definitions, where each sub-dictionary specifies one chain in the assembly.
-See [Section 3](#3-chains) for a full breakdown of chain-level fields.
+See {ref}`Section 3 <3-chains>` for a full breakdown of chain-level fields.

+(3-chains)=
 ## 3. Chains

 Each entry in the ```chains``` list defines one or more instances of a molecular chain in the bioassembly.
 The required and optional fields vary depending on the type of molecule (```protein```, ```rna```, ```dna```, or ```ligand```).